GoogleContainerTools/kpt-functions-catalog/examples/enable-gcp-services-simple/README.md

 ### Function invocation

-Render the configuration, `enable-gcp-services` has been defined declaratively in the Kptfile and configured via `services.yaml`.
+Render the configuration, `enable-gcp-services` has been defined declaratively in the Kptfile.

 ```shell
 $ kpt fn render enable-gcp-services-simple